rafaelxky/RPlace/README.md

 - here struct_name is a variable that has Vec2 as a default
 - value, given a value, Vec2 will be replaced by it
 - you can do /*- $#struct_name -> -*/ default+suffix to append to the variable

+## variable options
+- variable options allow you to modify variables
+- they are marked with "\"
+- ex: var=val\regex:
+- can also be chained
+- :: can be used for args
+- ex: $#var\lua::"return args[1]..\" world\""
+- supported:
+- derive:
+    - \regex -> allows regex
+    - \def -> places def around match
+    - \var -> places arrow variable around match
+- template variables
+    - \snakecase -> turns to snake case
+    - \camelcase -> turns to camel case
+    - \screaming -> turns to screaming case
+    - \pascalcase -> turns to pascal case
+    - \lua -> executes inline code, places the returned string

 # def
 ## define templates